KSHB 41 reporter Rachel Henderson covers neighborhoods in Wyandotte and Leavenworth counties. Share your story idea with Rachel.

 The city argues CoreCivic discontinued its use as a prison when it stopped housing inmates in 2022.
 CoreCivic argues it never shuttered the facility, despite not housing inmates.

-In the state case, the city asked the court to issue a temporary injunction saying that CoreCivic cannot open until that order is lifted.
+In the state case, the city asked the court to issue a temporary injunction, saying that CoreCivic cannot open until that order is lifted.

 The judge issued a temporary restraining order in June 2025 preventing CoreCivic from operating unless it obtained a special use permit, or until the judge reached a final decision.

 CoreCivic decided to appeal the judge’s ruling to grant a temporary injunction, which then put it in the hands of the court of appeals.
-This court heard oral arguments from both parties on Feb.
+The court heard oral arguments from both parties on Feb.
 10.

 The court says it determined that the city met its burden of showing the necessary factors to obtain temporary injunctive relief.